Drowsy Driving Prevention Week Aims to Reduce Fatigued Driver Car Accidents

 How many children you have.
 Drivers with one or more children in the household are more likely to drive drowsy than drivers who don't have any children.

 Sleep deprivation and driving while fatigued make lapses in attention more likely to occur and can increase the likelihood of being involved in an accident.
-If you or someone you love has been injured in a car accident caused by a fatigued driver, contact the knowledgeable car accident lawyers at The Arnold Law Firm today.
+If you or someone you love has been injured in a car accident caused by a fatigued driver, contact a knowledgeable Sacramento car accident lawyer at The Arnold Law Firm today.
+Our Sacramento, CA personal injury attorneys have been protecting the rights of accident victims for more than three decades.